ParthVarde/e-learning/README.md

 Import the database in your choice of Database Tools.
 The database file is located in db/project.sql.
 I have used the phpmyadmin for creating and storing of my database.

-Note: This site does not contain session locking or cookies.If anybod adds feel free to add sessions in the website and send pull request, after verifying i will merge it to the master.